 Tom Henry is a recognized expert in Italian Renaissance art, in particular Central Italian painters such as Piero della Francesca, Signorelli, Perugino, and Raphael.

-Paul Joannides is an emeritus professor of the history of art at the University of Cambridge and is a specialist in the painting, sculpture, drawing, and architecture of the Italian Renaissance.
-His publications include The Drawings of Raphael, Masaccio and Masolino, and Titian to 1518: The Assumption of Genius.
+Paul Joannides is an emeritus professor of art history at the University of Cambridge and is a specialist in the painting, sculpture, drawing, and architecture of the Italian Renaissance.
+His publications include The Drawings of Raphael; Masaccio and Masolino; Titian to 1518: The Assumption of Genius; with Tom Henry, Late Raphael; and with Rick Scorza, The Life of Raphael.